 Spiral Tunnels exemplify the ingenuity required to conquer the mountains.
 From the viewpoint, you can see the two spiral tunnels where trains, climbing and descending through Kicking Horse Pass, appear to pass over themselves to manage the steep grade.

-- Parker Ridge Trail - Near the Icefield Centre, Parker Ridge is a popular short but steep hike.
+- Parker Ridge Trail - Close to the Icefield Centre, Parker Ridge is a popular short but steep hike.
 The reward for reaching the ridge’s edge is the superb views of the Saskatchewan Glacier filling the valley behind.

 Due to the 6,000-foot elevation, the hike may be more tiring than expected.
-Take your time and rest if needed.
+Take your time and rest frequently if short of breath.
 The view is worth it, and most people spend about 1 1/2 - 2 hours enjoying the experience.
-Snow is common on the trail year-round.
+Snow is commonly found on the trail year-round.

-- Crowfoot Glacier - Located alongside Bow Lake, Crowfoot Glacier is a fine example of a hanging glacier, appearing to cling to the mountain’s face.
+- Crowfoot Glacier - Located alongside Bow Lake, Crowfoot Glacier is a fine example of a hanging glacier, appearing as if stuck to the mountain’s face.
 The name comes from its original shape resembling a crow’s foot.
-The Crowfoot originally had three toes, but as the glacier has shrunk, it now has just two.
+Initially, the Crowfoot had three toes, but as the glacier has shrunk, it now has just two.

-- Bow Lake - Bow Lake is fed by the Bow Glacier above it, and all the water flowing from the lake forms the Bow River, which runs through Banff National Park and into Calgary.
+- Bow Lake - Bow Lake is fed by the Bow Glacier above it, and all the water flowing from the lake becomes the Bow River, running through Banff National Park and into Calgary.
 An historic lodge, Num Ti Jah, sits beside the lake, built by Jimmy Simpson, one of Banff’s legendary early guides.

 - Lake Louise - The jewel of the Canadian Rockies, turquoise-colored Lake Louise is perfectly framed by towering peaks and Victoria Glacier.
 Stunning photos can be captured from the lake’s foreshore.

-Hike the famous Plain of Six Glaciers or Lake Agnes Tea House trails to enjoy the surrounding views and witness glaciers calving on the warmest days, sending thundering chunks of snow and ice off the glacier’s face.
-Bring cash to enjoy the delicious treats at the teahouses at the end of each hike, as no debit or credit payment is available onsite.
+Hike the famous Plain of Six Glaciers or Lake Agnes Tea House trails to take in the surrounding views and witness glaciers calving on the warmest days, sending thundering chunks of snow and ice off the glacier’s face.
+Bring cash to enjoy the delicious treats at the teahouses at the end of each hike, as debit or credit payments are not available onsite.
 Rent a canoe or take the Lake Louise Sightseeing Gondola for a more leisurely pace.

 - Weeping Wall - An impressive cliff that we drive under as the valley narrows, the Weeping Wall oozes snowmelt from above and trickles through the rock.
 This process continues through winter, creating excellent frozen falls for ice climbers to scale.